SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 ````
 {% endcode %}

-In our example, a single rule is defined to fetch the `seldon_model_infer_total` metric
+In this example, a single rule is defined to fetch the `seldon_model_infer_total` metric
 from Prometheus, compute its rate over a 1 minute window, and expose this to k8s as the `infer_rps`
 metric, with aggregations at model, server, inference server pod and namespace level.

-A list of all the Prometheus metrics exposed by Core 2 is available [here](../metrics/operational.md),
+A list of all the Prometheus metrics exposed by Seldon Core 2 is available [here](../metrics/operational.md),
-and those may be used when customizing the example above.
+and those may be used when customizing the configuration.

 ### Understanding prometheus-adapter rule definitions